Professional Summary How to write a teacher professional summary

 Your professional summary is 3–4 lines at the top of the resume that answer one principal's question: "Why should I interview this candidate?"
 Without it, a resume reads as a list of facts without a thesis.

-A strong summary includes three things: years of experience, specialisation (grade, subject, curriculum), and one measurable outcome.
-Avoid generic lines like "hardworking, sincere, good communicator" — they don't separate you from 200 other applicants.
+A strong summary includes three things: years of experience, specialism (grade band, subject, curriculum), and one measurable outcome.
+Avoid generic lines like "passionate, dedicated, and student-centered" — they don't separate you from 200 other applicants.

-WeakHardworking, sincere, and good with children.
-Have teaching experience.
-Looking for a challenging role in a reputed school.
+WeakPassionate, dedicated, and student-centered teacher with classroom experience.
+Looking for a challenging role at a reputable school.

-StrongCTET-qualified primary teacher, 6 years in CBSE classrooms.
-Specialised in inquiry-based learning and EVS.
-Built a phonics program that lifted reading assessment scores 38% in one academic year.
+StrongMassachusetts-licensed elementary teacher with 6 years across Boston Public Schools.
+Specialised in literacy and project-based learning.
+Built a phonics program that lifted reading-assessment scores 38% in one academic year.
+Google Certified Educator (Level 1).

 Recruiter tip